-Roohi Choudhry has published fiction and nonfiction in Callaloo, Bitch, Hyphen, Desilicious, Fiction Writers Review, and the anthology 21 Under 40.
+Roohi Choudhry has published fiction and nonfiction in the Kenyon Review, Ploughshares, the Rumpus, Callaloo, Bitch, Hyphen, Desilicious, Fiction Writers Review, and the anthology 21 Under 40.
+Her work has been recognized both as a Notable Essay by the Best American Essays series and a Distinguished Story by the Best American Short Stories series, and she has been named a New York Foundation for the Arts Fellow in Fiction.
 She has taught at the University of Michigan and led workshops for the New York Writers’ Coalition.
 She holds a BSc from Lahore University of Management Sciences, an MS in Marketing Research from the University of Texas at Arlington, and an MFA in Creative Writing from the University of Michigan.

-Britt Gambino has published poetry in anderbo, decomP, SpringGun Press, Armchair/Shotgun, and the blog at Visual AIDS, among others.
-She is also a contributing writer at The Sexy Feminist blog and previously served as the Associate Poetry Editor at The Doctor T.J.
+Britt Gambino has published poetry in Armchair/Shotgun, anderbo, The Boiler, decomP, and Springgun Press, among others.
+She previously served as a contributing writer at The Sexy Feminist blog and as an Associate Poetry Editor at The Doctor T.J.
 Eckleberg Review.
 She has taught at Education Unlimited, Brooklyn Brainery, and 826NYC.
 She holds a BA from Drew University and an MFA in Poetry from The New School.

 Pete Jensen has developed original TV series for diverse production companies and he wrote the feature screenplay Derwin's Shadow, which won a development grant from the Alfred P. Sloan Foundation.
 He wrote and directed the award-winning short film "Charlie Primitive," which screened at over twenty festivals across the U.S. and Europe.
 His prose has been published in such literary magazines as Swink.
 He holds an MFA in Screenwriting and Directing from Columbia University.